PickNikRobotics/beta_moveit_website/services/custom-development.md

                 <div class="col-12 col-lg-6">
                     <h2>Trusted<br/> Development<br/> Partners</h2>
                     <p>
-                        PickNik can work either as embedded members of your engineering team or as independent developers of end to end solutions and components.
-We can quickly augment your internal team's capabilities, improving development velocity with our top talent.
+                        PickNik can work either in a collaborative engagement with your engineering team (most common) or as turn key roboticists of end to end solutions and components.
+We can quickly augment your internal team's capabilities, improving development estimation and velocity with our robotics expertice.
                     </p>
                 </div>
             </div>